About

 Jonathan boasts a broad range of research interests and extensive experience.
 He led a study investigating the impact of acute sleep loss on muscle glycogen resynthesis and cycling performance, employing advanced data collection and analysis methodologies.
 At Griffith University, he introduced innovative methods for muscle fibre typing and glycogen analysis, including the dot-blot technique and transmission electron microscopy to explore glycogen at a sub-cellular level.

 Jonathan’s scholarly work includes systematic reviews and meta-analyses published in Sports Medicine, focusing on the impact of sleep loss on exercise performance and the dynamics of short-term post-exercise muscle glycogen resynthesis.
 His undergraduate research, featured in the European Journal of Sport Science, examined how increased training volume affects the gut microbiome in middle-distance runners.
-Additionally, he contributed to a study on the effects of training volume on muscle oxidative capacity using near-infrared spectroscopy and another study exploring the relationship between the work of breathing and gas-exchange thresholds during incremental cycling.
+He also contributed to a study on the effects of training volume on muscle oxidative capacity using near-infrared spectroscopy, and another study exploring the relationship between the work of breathing and gas-exchange thresholds during incremental cycling.

-Jonathan's research interests include muscle glycogen metabolism, substrate utilisation during exercise, the application of ergogenic aids to enhance exercise performance, and the effects of sleep loss on athletic performance.
+Jonathan's research interests include substrate utilisation during exercise, the dynamics of muscle glycogen utilisation and resynthesis, the application of ergogenic aids to enhance exercise performance, and the effects of sleep loss on athletic performance.

 Grant funding